 See also Ambience: Platoon (Moebius Four) by the same author, which takes place in an alternate universe.

 Warning: Ambience: A Fleet Symphony is fast-moving, with plenty of cliffhangers, twists, Wham Episodes and Lines.
 The very presence of certain names might constitute spoilers by themselves.
 Read on at your own risk; You Have Been Warned!

-As of June 17th, 2016, this story has surpassed The Subspace Emissary's Worlds Conquest in overall length at 4,514,141 words, becoming the longest single work of fiction ever written.
+As of June 17th, 2016, this story has surpassed The Subspace Emissary's Worlds Conquest in overall length at 4,514,141 words (roughly, slightly more than 5.5 times longer than the complete King James Bible), becoming the longest fanfiction on FanFiction.Net.

 Last updated in April 2019, with the author apparently having moved on to the greener pastures of other fic, and now seemingly Dead.